Prof. Joseph Paradiso, Prof. Valentina Sumini, Arch. Guillermo Trotti

 From an architectural perspective, this means the possibility of recalling in a completely new context the idea of an “ideal city,” as devised so many times in the past, as in the Renaissance or, more recently, by Le Corbusier and Oscar Niemeyer.
 Moreover, the extreme environmental conditions are indeed a major technological challenge, but also an opportunity, of being free in front of a new kind of blackboard and chalk set.

-Indeed, designing a resilient and sustainable infrastructure for manned missions on the Moon is a new challenge that requires new conceptual design approaches.
+Indeed, designing a resilient and sustainable infrastructure for human missions on the Moon is a new challenge that requires new conceptual design approaches.

 Architecture in Space, as the synthesis of scientific domains that “organize” the life of humans, relies on some fundamental pillars that are intrinsically interconnected: space sciences, engineering, robotics, industrial design, ergonomics, medicine, psychology, and, last but not least, art.